aluminiumgeek/goodbye-mihome/README.md

 ###Currently supported devices###

 - Temperature and humidity sensor: collect data, show current value and line charts
-- Gateway LED: change color, set brightness, toggle status
+- Gateway LED: change color, set brightness, toggle status, show current value

 The list will expand as I receive more Xiaomi devices and make plugins for them.
 Feel free to write your plugins if you have other devices/sensors.